Pathverse/flutter_gloveboxes/packages/pv_assetbuilder_test/README.md

-# PV Asset Builder Test - Plug & Go Example
+# PV Asset Builder Test - Complete Demonstration

-This is a complete demonstration of the **PV Asset Builder** custom loading system with all features implemented and ready to test.
+This is a **production-ready example** of the PV Asset Builder custom load method system, showcasing all features of the revolutionary asset management solution with real working implementations.

 ## 🚀 Quick Start